AdobeDocs/commerce-operations.en/README.md

    cd _jekyll
    ```

-1. Run the rendering script to generate templated content and write it to the `help/_includes/templated` directory.
+1. Generate templated content and write the output to the `help/_includes/templated` directory.

    ```
    rake render